RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

   >Embracing the “yardstick of quality” mindset is about consistently demanding the best from yourself.
 You set a personal example of excellence, just like Steve Jobs.
 It means you're not just aiming for success; you're unapologetically demanding it from yourself.
 It's not a fleeting commitment; it's a life philosophy.
 - 2025-12-24: "The best way to predict the future is to create it." -Peter Drucker
 - 2025-12-29: "The way to get started is to quit talking and begin doing." -Walt Disney
+  >Pick one nagging task you've been talking about for weeks, and try to knock it out by lunch